(Sponsored by the Law Office of Arturo R. Alfonso)

 The requirements for a divorce are the filing spouse (Petitioner) must have lived in Florida for at least 6 months before the filing of the divorce and the marriage is irretrievably broken.

+How do I get service of process on my spouse?
 Service of process can be obtained by having the divorce papers served personally on the other spouse by a process server or sheriff; by substitute service which means service on a person over the age of 15 years of age living at the same household or if the spouse cannot be located, then by publication where service is published in the legal newspaper for 4 weeks.
 To serve someone by publication, the spouse wanting to serve by publication must sign a diligent search affidavit attesting to the different searches made to find the missing spouse.
+Once served,